greenelab/deep-review/manuscript.md

 To reduce the computational overhead of perturbation-based approaches, Fong and Vedaldi [@niTcKl83] solve an optimization problem using gradient descent to discover a minimal subset of inputs to perturb in order to decrease the predicted probability of a selected class.
 Their method converges in many fewer iterations but requires the perturbation to have a differentiable form.

-Backpropagation-based methods, in which the signal from a target output neuron is propagated backwards to the input layer, are another way to interpret deep networks that sidestep inefficiencies of the perturbastion-basd methods.
+Backpropagation-based methods, in which the signal from a target output neuron is propagated backwards to the input layer, are another way to interpret deep networks that sidestep inefficiencies of the perturbation-based methods.
 A classic example of this is calculating the gradients of the output with respect to the input [@1YcKYTvO] to compute a "saliency map".
 Bach et al. [@au5CLIOH] proposed a strategy called Layerwise Relevance Propagation, which was shown to be equivalent to the element-wise product of the gradient and input [@zhmq9ktJ; @b1sc0cgP].
 Networks with Rectified Linear Units (ReLUs) create nonlinearities that must be addressed.